Don’t know your competitors. Know how to beat them!

 This week’s episode is going to talk about rising above your competition and getting those competitive juices going.
 We’re going to look at competitor activity and how to use it constructively to motivate yourself, your company and to improve your offering to your audience and your consumers and your customers.

 Well, I think it’s definitely changed over the years to be frank.
-My school friends used to say, and still say, that I have no competitiveness on the sports field but academically I always took pride in what I was doing and kept one eye on my class mates, and of course I was really competitive with my younger, super talented sister, that was both a source of frustration and motivation growing up.
+My school friends used to say, and still say, that I have no competitiveness on the sports field but academically I always took pride in what I was doing and kept one eye on my class mates.
+Of course I was really competitive with my younger, super talented sister, that was both a source of frustration and motivation growing up.
 You’ve got to think she was a new entrance into my life, hogging the limelight and those feelings run deep for a while don’t they.
 But these days, even with sports now that I enjoy doing such as running, I am competitive.
 I’m assessing how I’m doing against myself mainly but ultimately, it is about enjoyment and satisfaction, but that competitive instinct is there.

 When it comes to business, it isn’t necessarily about success at all costs, values are important to me- they don’t go out of the window, but I do like to fight and win smart.
 And my approach will be strategic and analytical, not aggressive, not based on bravado, in some ways that hasn’t changed since school and in some ways it very much has.
 I’ve learnt that you must play to your strengths but stay focused and if that is taking market share from the competition then it’s taken share from the competition, you must be focused on that.
 What about you Sam?